kubernetes/community/communication/calendar-guidelines.md

     and any other pertinent information that you want your group to know.
   - Invite your SIG/WG mailing list and the Kubernetes Community Public Calendar address: `cgnt364vd8s86hr2phapfjc6uk@group.calendar.google.com`
+  - Update [sigs.yaml](../sigs.yaml) with the meeting details, including the time, timezone and link to the calendar event.

 ### Testing Permissions